aaminii/a.amini/content/post/thesis/index.md

 longitudinal positions during its laser-driven acceleration inside the CNT array.</figcaption>
 </figure>

-**<span style="color: blue;">The combined findings from this study and previous research suggest that the concept of multistage
+**<span style="color: green;">The combined findings from this study and previous research suggest that the concept of multistage
 TeV acceleration by solid-state plasma is attainable.
 However, achieving such capabilities poses significant experimental challenges.
 More in-depth studies, whether analytical or numerical, are imperative to explore this avenue further.
 In this context, the Effective density approach